Elizabeth Hughes Gossett

-Elizabeth Evans Hughes Gossett (August 19, 1907 April 21, 1981), the daughter of U.S. statesman Charles Evans Hughes, was the first American, and one of the first people in the world, treated with insulin for type 1 diabetes.
+Elizabeth Evans Hughes Gossett (August 19, 1907 – April 21, 1981), the daughter of statesman Charles Evans Hughes, was the first American, and one of the first people in the world, treated with insulin for type 1 diabetes.
 She received over 42,000 insulin shots over her lifetime.

 Early life

 Elizabeth Evans Hughes was born August 19, 1907, in the New York State Executive Mansion in Albany, New York, to Antoinette (Carter) and Charles Evans Hughes, who was Governor of New York at the time.

 Elizabeth developed diabetes in 1918 at age 11.
 At the time, the life expectancy of a Type 1 diabetic without treatment was usually no more than a few months.
 Since it was unable to metabolize sugars, the diabetic body would instead begin to burn fats.
 The dependence on fat would eventually lead to acidosis, followed by coma and death.
-The only known treatment was a starvation diet, in which the caloric intake was reduced to a level that the patient could tolerate without showing sugar in the urine.
-If the diet was followed religiously, a diabetic could expect to live for a couple of years before eventually succumbing to an infectious disease in their malnourished state.
+The only known treatment was a low-carbohydrate low-calorie diet at a level that the patient could tolerate without showing sugar in the urine.
+If the diet was carefully observed, diabetics could expect to live for a couple of years before eventually succumbing to starvation, organ damage, or an infectious disease in their malnourished state.

-In spring 1919, Elizabeth Hughes was brought to Dr. Frederick M. Allen at his special clinic, the Physiatric Institute in Morristown, New Jersey.
+In spring 1919, Elizabeth Hughes was brought to Dr. Frederick Madison Allen at his special clinic, the Physiatric Institute in Morristown, New Jersey.
 Allen put her on a strict diet and continued to monitor her condition over the next three years while she lived at home with a private nurse.
 She was 4 ft 11.5 in and 75 lb when she developed diabetes.
 Under diets that averaged 800 calories per day, her weight fell to 45 lb by August 1922.

 From summer 1921 to spring 1922, a team at the University of Toronto succeeded in isolating the hormone insulin, which type 1 diabetics are unable to produce on their own.
-Hughes' mother contacted Canadian doctor Frederick Banting, who agreed to take her as a private patient.
+Hughes's mother contacted Canadian doctor Frederick Banting, who agreed to take her as a private patient.
 Hughes arrived in Toronto with her mother on August 15, 1922, and began receiving insulin from Dr. Banting.
 She recovered rapidly, and she was placed on a 2200–2400 calorie weight-gain diet within two weeks.
 She returned home to Washington, D.C., on Thanksgiving Day 1922.